greenhas/spg_website/content/Communities/2022-08-26-Great-example.md

 ---
 date: 2022-08-26T10:08:54-04:00
-title: "🔗linkblog: my thoughts on 'Lost in Transcription: Auto-Captions Often Fall Short on Zoom, Facebook, Others - Consumer Reports'"
+title: "🔗 linkblog: my thoughts on 'Lost in Transcription: Auto-Captions Often Fall Short on Zoom, Facebook, Others - Consumer Reports'"
 tags: ["link","Communities","speech recognition","accessibility","captions"]
 ---
 Great example of how automation often makes things easier but not better.
 The former can be good so long as we don't lose sight of the latter.